h2oai/h2o-3/h2o-hadoop/scripts/docker/Readme.md

 Activating the particular Spark version and adding custom built Spark is discussed in section **Customization**.

 ## Customization ##
-The following snippet shows the most usefull options available when running the container:
+The following snippet shows the most useful options available when running the container:

 ```bash
 $ docker run -it \